 Physical Problems Caused by Alcohol

-Alcohol is the root source of myriad conditions.
-More than causing a limited scope of problems, alcohol affects the entire body and is responsible for the dysfunction and shutdown of many vital organs.
+Alcoholism may be the root source of myriad conditions.
+Beyond this, alcohol affects the entire body and can cause the dysfunction and shutdown of many vital organs.
 You may be surprised to learn alcohol causes a number of cancers which can be inoperable.
 It’s crucial to get help before the development of the following health conditions:

 - Amenia, which can cause short breath, dizziness, and drowsiness